 Gardening is an excellent hobby, lifestyle, and food source.
 It’s a great way to engage in self-care, and it’s good for the environment.
 Sometimes, though, you run into a pest problem.
-If cutworms are ruining your good gardening vibes, here are four critical things to know in order to get rid of them.
+Here are four critical things you need to know about in order to eliminate cutworms from your garden.

 The first thing to do is to make sure that what you’re dealing with are actually cutworms.
 There are a lot of potential pests, and while some things will be true for most of them, it’s helpful to be able to target your treatments.